We thought it would be fun to do some red white and blue melted pony bead crafts today in honor of upcoming holidays.

 This American flag can be made in a variety of sizes and used to decorate in a variety of ways.
 I hot glued it to a mason jar filled with flowers.
-You could make a number of them and create a cute hanging flag garland.
-You could make some for decorating a food table.
-You could use a white paint pen to write names in the blue to use as place name markers on plates.
-The kids could just put them on a bookshelf in their room too.
-They’re really cool!
+Here are some other ideas:

-All you do is fill a mini-muffin tin with the pony beads and cook in the BBQ (or oven…just beware of fumes) for 3-5 minutes on 400 degrees.
+All you do is fill a mini-muffin tin with the pony beads and cook in the grill (or oven…just beware of fumes) for 3-5 minutes on 400 degrees.

-DIY Fourth of July Napkin Rings
+How to Make Fourth of July Napkin Rings

 Can you believe kids helped made these cool napkin rings with our red, white and blue plastic discs?

 After your kids help make the discs, you attach them to hoops of hemp, ribbon or some other strong string to create the napkin rings.
 It is as simple as that.

-DIY Fourth of July Garland
+How to Make Fourth of July Garland

 Take the discs your kids made and hot glue them to yarn, hemp or ribbon to create these fun decorations.
 I used a little bit of tape to make sure the garland displayed how I wanted.